 - Make the dough: Combine the butter and sugar in the bowl of a stand mixer (or if using a hand mixer, just a large bowl), and cream them together until the mixture is light and fluffy.

-- Add in the egg, vanilla, and orange zest to the bowl and beat until thoroughly combined.
+- Add in the egg, vanilla, and orange zest to the bowl and beat until the mixture is thoroughly combined.

-- Add in the flour and salt and mix on low speed until the dough is combined and crumbly.
+- Mix in the flour and salt on Low speed until the dough is combined and crumbly.

 - Flatten the dough into a disk and wrap it in plastic wrap.
 Chill in the refrigerator for at least 3 hours, or up to overnight.